 Your hero has a dirty little secret that is central to the character and the show's main plot.
-He might be a superhero, or he might have a lab in his bedroom, or that she's a witch.
+He might be a superhero, or he might have a lab in his bedroom, or she might be a witch.
 There will sometimes be one regular Joe who knows about the hero's secret, and will also keep it secret.
 The Secret Keeper can be family, as long as it's not a parent.

 Often, the existence of a Secret Keeper is only hinted at, rather than explicitly revealed to either the hero or the audience.